Basuki Probowinoto: Early life

 Basuki Probowinoto was born on January 19, 1917, in Tlogomulyo, Purwodadi, Central Java, Dutch East Indies.
 He was born to father Mateus Rahmat and mother Rokayah.
-Since he was in school, Probowinoto frequently leaped class.
+Since he was in school, Probowinoto frequently leapt class.
 After he finished his basic studies, he went on to the teacher's school in Purwodadi.
 After finishing his studies there, he entered the theological school.
-Prior to his entry in the school, he was requested to teach in schools of Purwodadi, and invited to preach in local churches.
+Prior to his entry into the school, he was requested to teach in the schools of Purwodadi, and invited to preach in local churches.

 During his time in the theological school, his teacher, Professor Verkuyl, considered him as a nationalist thinker.
 Verkuyl stated that Probowinoto had a holistic approach, and considered him as a "religious man who is interested in nation-building and church development".
 After he finished his theological school, he went to Jakarta to serve in the Javanese Christian Church, which his teacher said "had urgent and complex matters".

 Japanese occupation

-During the Japanese occupation of the Dutch East Indies, Probowinoto was accused of cooperation with the Dutch.
+During the Japanese occupation of the Dutch East Indies, Probowinoto was accused of cooperating with the Dutch.
 To cope with the accusation, Probowinoto maintained a good relationship with the Japanese, with the help of a Japanese reverend.
 The relationship was used to deliver evidence about the cruelty of the Japanese Army in Indonesia and to explain the position of Christianity during the occupation more objectively.
 With his connection, he managed to gather several Christian figures in Indonesia to form an organization for the independence struggle of Indonesia.